 Ronnie “Indigo” Rowe, a man unlike any I’ve ever met, and I mean that in a good way.
 Another man you can physically see day by day the kind of joy he has to be able to live and learn here at the Mission.
 “I love this place,” he says with great peace in his voice, “I’ve grown both mentally and physically, and most important is spiritually, since being here.”
 Being at the Mission Ronnie has begun, “a journey towards self-mastery through my union or should I say reunion with God,” since he feels his spirit has always desired to be with God even from an early age.
-Ronnie has been here since April 10 2013, and in his time well spent he has been able to work and further in recovery from a near fatal stroke he survived in February 2011.
+Ronnie has been here since April 10 2013, and in his time here he is recovering from a near fatal stroke he survived in February 2011.
 He’s hoping in the time yet to come that he will “discover and unleash my own personnel Jesus.
 Go and bring peace into the world from my very own God centered universe.”

 Hearing Ronnie Indigo in his eloquence and articulate manner of speaking you would believe him to be a man of great education, but that is quite the opposite.
 He was a high school dropout and growing up he never read more than sports magazines.
 It wasn’t until about thirty he said that he really began to read beginning with unorthodox philosophy to inevitably the word of God.
 It was the initial years of his life I found to be most captivating, there are some things in life we don’t ever think can happen but for Ronnie it was life.
 “I was predestined to be a drug addict,” he explained, “I was born on drugs, my mother was so high herself that when she had me as she came to she didn’t even know she had a baby.”
 From a very young age Ronnie was adopted by the same man who baby sat him at infancy, so Ronnie does not remember who his biological parents were.
 His adoptive Parents provided a good home and raised him well.